KrzysztofCzyz/youtube-offline/README.md

 # youtube-offline

+Project is dead.
+Move along ;)

 Bring YouTube videos to your offline storage
 Currently my project goals are as follows:

 ## A) Frontend